Overall Policies

 Authors who discover errors in articles they have published should have the corresponding author contact the journal’s editorial office with a detailed description of the correction that is needed.
 Corrigenda (corrections of author’s errors) and errata (corrections of publisher’s errors) will be published at no charge to the authors.
 Requests for corrections that affect the interpretation or conclusions of a published article will be reviewed by the editors.
 An article may be retracted when the integrity of the published work is substantially undermined owing to errors in the conduct, analysis, and/or reporting of the study.

 Violation of publication or research ethics may also result in a study’s retraction.
 Retraction statements will typically include a statement of assent or dissent from the authors.
+In exceptional circumstances, the editorial office reserves the right to remove an article from the journal’s online platforms.
+Such action may be taken when:

 - theeditorial office has been advised that content is defamatory, infringes a third party’s intellectual property right, right to privacy, or other legal rights, or is otherwise unlawful;